R3KT69/Text2D/README.md

 # Text2D
-Create texts easily with this library!
-(SDL2.ttf)
+Create texts easily with this library! (based upon SDL2.ttf)

 ## Prerequisites
 Need to have SDL2, SDL2.ttf.